FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Results

 \section{Results}

+Table \ref{tab:node_cls_result_appendix} presents the results on the node classification task with all the coarsening ratios $\{0.1, 0.3, 0.5, 0.7\}$.
+We did not compare our experiments with methods such as Cluster-GCN\citep{10.1145/3292500.3330925} because the method focuses on reducing training time by sampling subgraphs for several iterations.
+During the inference phase, however, it still performs inference on the entire graph.
+Consequently, its inference performance would be at most comparable to that of a standard GCN.

+Figure \ref{fig:cora_coarsening_time} shows the time comparison for creating the subgraphs for \textit{Cora} Dataset for different coarsening ratios.
+It is observed that the None method takes the least amount of time, which is intuitive since the subgraphs are not appended with additional nodes.
+For the Extra Node Method, the time increases since the subgraph size increases as new nodes are appended.
+For Cluster Node, we observe the maximum time taken since we are not only looking at the neighboring nodes that are lost due to partition, but also are keeping a track of the cluster to which these neighboring nodes belong, corresponding to which, we add the cross-cluster edges.

 Table \ref{tab:memory_analysis} shows the maximum GPU memory consumption during inference for different datasets with different coarsening ratios and methods of appending nodes.
-Also, in Table \ref{tab:node_reg_results_appendix} we show how the FIT-GNN model performs on Node Regression datasets for different coarsening ratios with Cluster Nodes method under Gs-train-to-Gs-infer setup.
+Note that this memory consumption is to store the graph and the weight matrix in the memory only.

+To validate the use of ``variation\_neighborhoods'' as a coarsening algorithm for all the results presented, we show an ablation study for different coarsening algorithms in Table \ref{tab:coarsening_method_ablation_node} and \ref{tab:coarsening_method_ablation_graph}.